madzadev/cropper/README.md

 ## Tech Stack

 NextJS
-React-cropper, which is a wrapper of JS-wrapper.
+React-cropper, which is a wrapper of js-cropper.
 Netlify
 GitHub
+NameCheap

 ## License